TheDerpenderp/CMSC204/README.txt

-A collection of projects for the course CMSC204
+A collection of projects for the course CMSC204, by Konstantin Tomashevsky